squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 - [Image captions]

   [Markdown in HTML]: https://python-markdown.github.io/extensions/md_in_html/
-  [Markdown in HTML added]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0
+  [Markdown in HTML support]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0
   [Image captions]: ../../reference/images.md#image-captions

 ### Table of Contents

 [:octicons-workflow-24: Extension][Table of Contents] ·
-[:octicons-tag-24: 0.1.0 – present][Table of Contents added]
+[:octicons-tag-24: 0.1.0 – present][Table of Contents support]

 The [Table of Contents] extension generates a table of contents from a Markdown document, which Material for MkDocs will render as part of the resulting page.